P-p-H-d/mlib/README.md

 However, elements are not moved on insertion / delete of other elements: even if the iterator may become invalid, the referenced element remains unmoved.

-The \_set\_at method overwrites the already existing value if 'key' is already present in the dictionnary (contrary to C++).
+The \_set\_at method overwrites the already existing value if 'key' is already present in the dictionary (contrary to C++).

 The iterated object type 'name##\_itref\_t' is a pair of key\_type and value\_type.

 What is exactly the "first" element for the iteration is not specified.
-It is only ensured that all elements of the dictionnary are explored by going from "first" to "end".
+It is only ensured that all elements of the dictionary are explored by going from "first" to "end".

 DICT\_DEF2\_AS is the same as DICT\_DEF2